 Well this is optional.
 Oh, I don’t mean not any clothing as an option.
 Wait that actually is an option.
 Any way, you’ll want to figure out what you will need to wear.
 And how many changes you will need to make.
 Layers are great for removing and adding items and accessories.
 Be sure to try on pieces before a shoot, sizes may vary when ordering online.

 Depending on the photoshoot, you may want to start in one outfit and then switch to your favorite.
 It takes a moment to warm up to the shoot, so why not take advantage of that by starting out with something you are comfortable in, then switch to that new or favorite outfit.

 It may be obvious, but pulling clothes over your head may mess up your hair.
 So plan accordingly, wear it before doing your hair, use button ups, be sewn in, use body paint, or what ever.

 If you are using a stylist, be sure to plan ahead for that and be prepared to pay for that time.
 A stylist may have to pull items from a designer or store, that’s a rental fee whether you use an item or not.

 Have a wildcard look ready.
 It’s that idea or sexy outfit that you want to try out.
 It could be just a trendy idea that you can have fun with, like a floating in mid air photo or using long fabrics.
-I’ve got lace and a few cut t-shirts that are handy as a wildcard or a backup.
+I’ve got lace and a few bags of clothes that are handy as a wildcard or a backup.
 Anyway, time to go shopping…

 It’s always a good idea to have a location to shoot at, maybe indoors or even outdoors.
 The possibilities are endless.
 We’ve got a Nashville based website called Avvay.com that is like an Airbnb for artists.
 So that’s a big help to find a spot.
 Of course there are shared co-op spaces and studios to rent out.